h5md/h5md/draft.rst

 Several levels of subgroups may exist in a file, allowing the storage and description of subsystems.

-The file is allowed to possess non-specified groups or datasets that contain additional information such as application-specific parameters or data structures, leaving scope for future extensions.
+The file is allowed to possess non-specified groups, datasets or attributes that contain additional information such as application-specific parameters or data structures, leaving scope for future extensions.
 Only the ``h5md`` group is mandatory in a H5MD file.
 All other root groups are optional, allowing the user to store only relevant data.
 Inside each group, every group or dataset is again